 Scientific Explanation of Mobile Threats

 Human factors amplify technical weaknesses.
-Plus, cognitive overload leads to rushed decisions, and familiarity breeds trust.
+Cognitive overload leads to rushed decisions, and familiarity breeds trust.
 Users are more likely to tap a link from a known contact, even if the account has been hijacked.
 Multitasking on mobile devices reduces attention to detail, making social engineering more potent than on desktops where users may be more cautious.

 Steps to Protect Handheld Devices from Threats